EaseGames-in-Scratch/EaseGames-in-Scratch/README.md

 EaseGames contains © Copyright information. © Copyright information should not be modified or done.
 The following are;
 <p>1.
 Remixing<br>2.
 Viewing secret records<br>3.
 Deleting or changing blocks (purposes) of any game</p>
 To prevent anyone (including you) from accessing © Copyright information, we can;
 <p>1.
 Avoid remixing<br>2.
 Do not share the game directly on Scratch link.
 Prefer sending the GitHub link instead.<br>3.
 Do not open "See inside" to edit or download the game.
-If you want to download, prefer using the steps above on section "How to Play a Game Without Internet?"</p>
+If you want to download, prefer using the steps above on section <a href="README.md/How to Play a Game Without Internet?">"How to Play a Game Without Internet?"</a></p>
 <h3>Credits</h3>
 <p>Apologies,<br>EaseGames is a just a new gaming software and not yet a modern "Scratcher".
 If EaseGames is became a modern "Scratcher, you will see the credits here.</p>
 <h3>Possible Questions about EaseGames in Scratch</h3>